ucldc/ucldc-docs/docs/dams/exports.md

 You then have the option to select an export format.
 The "XML Export" comprises the metadata in the source Nuxeo XML format.
 The "ZIP Tree XML Export" and "ZIP Binary Export" include the metadata in Nuxeo XML format, along with associated content files.

-<h2>Exporting multiple objects: Nuxeo XML metadata and content files</h2>
+## Exporting multiple objects: Nuxeo XML metadata and content files

 To export records for multiple objects, select the relevant objects from the content listing.